external-secrets/external-secrets/design/006-LTS-release.md

 * weekly go dependency updates
 * backport bug fixes on demand

+Note: features cut off on a minor release will not be backported to older releases.
 ## Automatic Updates

 We'll build a Github Action (GHA) which will automatically update the `go.mod` dependencies once per week or on request.